Join me, Taro Kodama, on the koi hunt in Niigata

-To reserve your seat on the trip, please use the form on this page below.
+To reserve your seat on the trip or get more information, please use the form on this page below (or click the button).

 Q&A for the Niigata Koi Tour